cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

     const email = {
         to: booking.email,
         from: fromEmail,
-        subject: 'Long Ashes: Your Booking Has Been Made',
+        subject: 'Tree Top Park: Your Booking Has Been Made',
         html: `Hi ${booking.nickname},
                 <br /><br />
                 Your booking has been made with the following details: